Symbolic expression is a rule for computing a single symbolic value represented in the form of character string.

 The following list shows the hierarchy of operations in symbolic expressions:

-Operation Hierarchy Evaluation of numeric operations 1st-7th Concatenation ( &
+Operation Hierarchy Evaluation of numeric operations 1st-7th Concatenation ( &)8th Conditional evaluation ( if$\dots$then$\dots$else)9th

 This hierarchy has the same meaning as explained in Section “Numeric expressions”.